 Full motion video for video conferencing requires, typically, at least 25 Mb/sec.
 That means that a legacy Ethernet, at 10 Mb/sec, can only deliver poor quality real-time video.
-With 100 Mb/sec, however, you can be watching a broadcast presentation in one window while you’re in conference with three people in three other windows (for a total of 100 megabits of bandwidth.
+With 100 megabits per second, however, you can be watching a broadcast presentation in one window while you’re in conference with three people in three other windows (for a total of 100 megabits of bandwidth.

-Consider a file server that requires .6 Mb/sec (6 million bits per second; 60% utilization on a 10 Mb/sec Ethernet).
-With a 100 Mb/sec Ethernet this server can now utilize interface hardware that can pump data down the pipe at a greatly increased rate.
+Consider a file server that requires .6 Mb/sec (6 million bits per second; 60% utilization on a 10 Mb/sec).
+With 100 megabits per second this server can now utilize interface hardware that can pump data down the pipe at a greatly increased rate.

 It seems clear that the evolution of the industry is away from 10 Mb/sec Ethernet and towards the 100 Mb/sec (or higher) rates of data transfer.
-This section of the compendium discusses 100 Mb/sec Ethernet technology.
+This section of the compendium discusses 100 megabits per second technology.